 There is an opportunity to establish a more extensive, accessible active transportation (AT) network to connect the study area's existing trails, and this network could include multi-use trails along Lyons Creek and Welland River.
-Pedestrian connections/pathways could be appropriately located and adequately dispersed to connect land uses to the potential future AT network.
-Further, as new roadways are developed to facilitate vehicular movement in the area, sidewalks (on both sides of the road, where appropriate) could be implemented to connect to the wider AT network.
+Pedestrian connections/pathways could be appropriately located and adequately dispersed to of the road, where appropriate) could be implemented to connect to the wider AT network.

+Outure AT network.
 With respect to vehicular mobility and connectivity, there is a north-south connection across Welland River (Stanley Avenue), as well as an east-west connection (Lyons Creek Road).
 Queen Elizabeth Way (QEW) also runs along the western edge of the study area.